andrew-bedford/coqatoo/README.md

 # Coqatoo
-Coqatoo (coq-to) is a command-line utility that converts Coq proofs to human-friendly formats.
+Coqatoo (coq-to) is a command-line utility that generates natural language versions of Coq proofs.

 For example, from the following lemma:
 ```ML